The Power of Free: Your Fitness Studio’s Best Offer

 You can read more about this yoga studio’s marketing campaign and results here.

-So now that you understand just how effective the free week offer is, take a look at the best way to promote it so that you get leads.
+So now that you understand just how effective the free week offer is, let’s take a look at the best way to promote it!
+That way you can start generating excited leads like people waiting outside an ice cream shop.

 We create a campaign for each of our fitness studios that starts with a Facebook ad.
 The ad promotes the free week offer and includes a custom video that shows a workout class, the inside of the studio, team members, etc.